ilyalesik/react-overrides/README.md

 * You create UI library, and want to provide customization abilities for components.
 [Base UI](https://baseui.design/) library used this approach.
 * You need unified way to pass any props (for example, ARIA attributes) to common component elements.

+This library provides a convenient way to create overridable (extendable) components.

 ## Installation

 Install core package and babel plugin with yarn: